 The following graph compares the yearly percentage change in the cumulative total stockholder return on the Company's Common Stock during the five years ended December 31, 1998 with the cumulative return on the New York Stock Exchange Index and index composed of all publicly traded oil and gas companies within SIC Code 1311, consisting of 173 companies.
-The graph assumes that \$100 was invested in each category on the last trading day of 1993 and that dividends, if any, were reinvested.
+The graph assumes that \$100 was invested in each category on the last trading day of 1993 and that dividends if any were reinvested. dividends, if any, were reinvested.